 This study is published: Drossman DA, Palsson O, Stein E, Ruddy J, O'Broin Lennon AM.
 What elements in the physicianpatient relationship (PPR) contribute to patient satisfaction: Development of a short form PPRS-Patient Version (PPRS-Patient SF) Questionnaire.
-Neurogastroenterol Motil 2022;34:e14191. https://doi.org/10.1111/nmo.14191
+Neurogastroenterol Motil 2022;34:e14191. https://doi.org/10.1111/nmo.14191.

 Consultations with Industry.
-Over the past several years, the RFRI consulted with industry relating to surveys and related studies in the area of DGBI.
+Over the past several years, the RFRI has consulted with industry relating to surveys and related studies in DGBI.

 - Transparency and Rose Pharmaceuticals.
 This study evaluated the efficacy and safety of the GLP-1 analogue ROSE- 010 in reducing moderate to severe acute abdominal pain in IBS. - Alnylam Pharmaceuticals.
-The RFRI consuled with Alnylam on the development of a proposal to evaluate the prevalence of porphyria.
+The RFRI discussed the development of a proposal to evaluate the prevalence of porphyria with Alnylam.
 We developed a proposal that was used in their studies. - Arena Pharmaceuticals.
 RFRI consulted to develop a detailed proposal for Arena to access the database of the Rome Foundation's Global Epidemiology Study of Functional Gastrointestinal Disorders.
-The goal was to evaluate the phenotypic features of patients with chronic abdominal pain
+The goal was to evaluate the phenotypic features of patients with chronic abdominal pain.

 Sanofi Pharmaceutical.
-We are presently consulting with Sanofi to evaluate the characteristics of individuals having abdominal pain in the Global Epidemiology Database
+We are consulting with Sanofi to evaluate the characteristics of individuals having abdominal pain in the Global Epidemiology Database.

-Conclusion For 2022, the RFRI advanced to become a global leader in DGBI research.
-With the support of Ironwood Pharmaceuticals and Takeda Pharmaceuticals, we established an efficient infrastructure consisting of an Executive Committee, academic and industry advisory boards, and five cores.
-We consulted with four pharmaceutical companies on their programs, designed and implemented our epidemiological studies and clinical trials, completed the Domino study and initiated the ROBOT program, established the ability to collect bio-samples, and are beginning to analyze and publish the results.
+Conclusion In 2023, the RFRI advanced to become a global leader in DGBI research.
+With the support of Ironwood Pharmaceuticals and Takeda Pharmaceuticals. we established an efficient infrastructure consisting of an Executive Committee, academic and industry advisory boards, and five cores.

+We consulted with four pharmaceutical companies on their programs, designed and implemented our epidemiological studies and clinical trials, completed the Domino study, and progressed with the ROBOT program. with a central IRB, established the ability to collect bio-samples, established a global network of investigation sites, and are beginning to analyze and publish the results.

 The RFRI continues several international studies and builds a global research network to expand our research capability.
-We expect that these activities will continue to grow over the next year and fulfill our mission: To improve patients' lives with DGBI through ground-breaking research.
+We expect that these activities will continue to grow over the next year and fulfill our mission: To improve patients' lives with DGBI through ground-breaking research